 In a world that resists accountability, international human rights attorneys encounter many obstacles when seeking justice for their clients.
-This webinar showcased several attorneys who have found novel ways to surmount these obstacles.
+This webinar showcases several attorneys who have found novel ways to surmount these obstacles.
 Our hope is that they inspire you to do the same.

 The topics discussed include: